bigcommerce/dev-docs/docs/partner-apps/bundleb2b/b2b-edition.md

 You can find instructions on how to get your B3 authentication token on the [BundleB2B Developer Guide](https://developer.bundleb2b.net/storefront/api-call.html) page.

-For the complete list of API endpoints, please see [B3 Open API (v2) specifications](https://developer.bundleb2b.net/openapi/).
+For the complete list of API endpoints, see [B3 Open API (v2) specifications](https://developer.bundleb2b.net/openapi/).

 ## Resources